kurniawaanr/nuxt/content/blogs/Getting Started with Ansible: Setting up Locally for Beginners.md

 #### Setting up the Inventory File

 This `inventory file` contains information about the hosts that we created before (Ubuntu VMs).
-The inventory file also often used to set variables that will be valid only for specific host or groups, in order to be used within `playbooks` and `templates`. to edit contents of Ansible inventory open it on `/etc/ansible/hosts` if this folder path doesn't exist you just need to create it.
+The inventory file also often used to set variables that will be valid only for specific host or groups, in order to be used within `playbooks` and `templates`. to edit contents of Ansible inventory open it on `/etc/ansible/hosts` if this folder path doesnt exist you just need to create it.

 > you are free to create inventory files in any location, but usually is on `/etc/ansible/hosts`

-since i have 2 Ubuntu VMs this is my inventory file configuration, i define a group named `nodes` with 2 different VMs in it, each identified by a custom alis: `ubuntu1` and `ubuntu2` (i'm using the Ubuntu VM hostname for this). and be sure to assign the IPs with the IP addresses of your Ubuntu VMs on `ansible_host` and your username on each VMs on `ansible_user` .
+since i have 2 Ubuntu VMs this is my inventory file configuration, i define a group named `nodes` with 2 different VMs in it, each identified by a custom alis: `ubuntu1` and `ubuntu2` (im using the Ubuntu VM hostname for this). and be sure to assign the IPs with the IP addresses of your Ubuntu VMs on `ansible_host` and your username on each VMs on `ansible_user` .

 ```bash [/etc/ansible/hosts]
 [nodes]